hanardept/hanaref-backend/README.md

-# MediRef App Backend
+# hanaref app backend

-This RESTful API is for managing users and medical devices in the reference book that is the MediRef App.
+This RESTful API is for managing users and medical items in the hanaref app.

+## Link to the app: [hanaref app](https://hanaref-fd006.web.app/)